Quantum Circuits Reproduce Experimental Two-dimensional Many-body Localization Transition Point

-In two dimensions, MBL would allow for topologically-protected quantum computation away from low temperatures~\cite{2013Bauer_Nayak,Huse2013LPQO,bahri2015localization,Wahl2020}, a promising feature as we enter the era of noisy intermediate-scale quantum computing~\cite{Arute2019googlesycamore}.
+In two dimensions, MBL would allow for topologically-protected quantum computation away from low temperatures~\cite{2013Bauer_Nayak,Huse2013LPQO,bahri2015localization,Wahl2020,Venn2023}, a promising feature as we enter the era of noisy intermediate-scale quantum computing~\cite{Arute2019googlesycamore}.
 However, whether MBL exists beyond one dimension is still an important open question: Experimental observations are supportive of higher-dimensional MBL~\cite{Choi1547,bordia2017quasiperiodic2D,2D_quantum_bath}, and several theoretical studies are also in favor of this scenario~\cite{Thomson2018,2DMBL,Kennes2018,Alet2D,DeTomasi2019,Kshetrimayum2020,Chertkov2021,Tang2021,Decker2021,Burau2021,Kim2021}, while others plead against it~\cite{deRoeck2017Stability,Gopalakrishnan2019,Doggen2020}.
-A possible explanation of these divergent results is that strongly disordered quantum systems in higher dimensions eventually thermalize but on extremely long time scales~\cite{chandran2016higherD,Gopalakrishnan2019}.
-As a result, it is likely that such systems can be viewed as many-body localized on all experimentally relevant time scales.
+A possible explanation of these divergent results is that strongly disordered quantum systems in higher dimensions eventually thermalize, but only after extremely long times~\cite{chandran2016higherD,Gopalakrishnan2019}.
+As a result, it is likely that such systems behave many-body localized on all experimentally relevant time scales.
 Hence, the practically most relevant task is the description of the phenomenon of higher-dimensional MBL on those time scales.

 In this work, we use shallow fermionic two-dimensional quantum circuits to simulate the MBL-to-thermal transition observed in optical lattice experiments with fermions subject to a quasi-periodic potential~\cite{bordia2017quasiperiodic2D}.
 We obtain a phase transition point in excellent agreement with the one measured experimentally and argue that this is due to the corresponding charge-density-wave initializations being well captured by shallow quantum circuit simulations.
+We furthermore calculate the filling fraction-dependent MBL phase diagram (shown in Fig.~\ref{fig:phasediagram}), an important feature which has been neglected in previous experimental and theoretical studies.
+Throughout, we use the semantics of a phase transition (although strictly speaking it might be a crossover~\cite{Gopalakrishnan2019}), as we focus on the behavior on experimentally relevant time scales, which is exactly what our method is able to capture.